JustinBurg/IoT_Predictive_Maintenance_Demo/README.md

 ## Data
 2,013 .dat files that, when unpackaged, were xml format

+When loaded into the sandbox, take the last 10 .dat files and move to another folder.
+These will be the "real-time" data that the producer script will open and read into the MapR stream that is created and that our .

 ## What you need
 To get started, download the MapR Sandbox and install in Virtual Box: https://maprdocs.mapr.com/52/SandboxHadoop/t_install_sandbox_vbox.html